baetyl/baetyl/doc/us-en/tutorials/Device-connect-to-OpenEdge-with-hub-module.md

 ![OpenEdge status](../../images/setup/openedge-systemctl-status.png)

 **NOTE**：Darwin can install OpenEdge by using OpenEdge source code, and excute `sudo openedge start` to start the OpenEdge in Docker container mode.
-The normal situation is shown as below.

 ![OpenEdge startup](../../images/tutorials/connect/openedge-hub-start.png)

 As you can see, the image of Hub module has been loaded after OpenEdge starts up normally.
 Alternatively, you can use `docker ps` command to check which docker container is currently running.

 ![docker ps](../../images/tutorials/connect/container-openedge-hub-run.png)

-**NOTE**：The `hub.baidubce.com/openedge/openedge-agent:latest` image in the log is the Agent module which is delivered by BIE Cloud Management Suite.

 Container mode requires port mapping, allowing external access to the container, the configuration item is the `ports` field in the main program configuration file.